AliAmmar15/ai-code-review-tool/README.md

-# BugBusters – AI Code Review Tool
+# AI Code Review Tool

-**Team Name:** OptiCode
+**Team Name:** BugBuster
 **Team Member:** Ali Ammar

-## What is BugBusters?
+## What is AI Code Review Tool?

-BugBusters is a tool that checks Java code for bugs, bad practices, and ways to make it better.
+AI code review tool is a tool that checks code for bugs, bad practices, and ways to make it better.
 It gives helpful feedback so you can improve your code faster.

 ## Who is it for?